davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

             icon: 'home',
             viewUrl: '/examples/microfrontends/multipurpose.html',
             context: {
-                title: 'Welcome to Luigi Fiddle!',
+                title: 'Welcome to AppLaunchpad Fiddle!',
-                content: 'Click on "Modify Config" at the bottom right and play around with your Luigi configuration' }
+                content: 'Click on "Modify Config" at the bottom right and play around with your AppLaunchpad configuration' }
         },
         ...